ongxeno/StarButtonBox-Host/README.md

    ```bash
    python server_gui.py
    ```
-   You can also start it minimized if you've previously enabled the setting or by passing an argument (though the argument is mainly for the packaged version when launched by the registry):
+   To start minimized (if the setting is enabled or for testing the argument):
    ```bash
    python server_gui.py --start-minimized
    ```